AbuBakkar32/AbuBakkar32/README.md

 I'm Enthusiastic.
 Effective.
 Passionate and Fast Learner.
 As a Software development with a proven record of helping Customers in IT sector, providing positive learning experiences as well as building and maintaining effective behavior management systems.
 I have excellent verbal and written communication skills.
 Effective Leader of team player.
-I am good at such as Python, Django, REST-APIs (DRF), Java, Spring Boot, QA, Angular, React, Java Script, AJAX, Web Scraping, Machine Learning, Pandas, Numpy, Matplotlib, Seaborn, Automation, Database and OOP.
+I am good at such as Python, Django, REST-APIs (DRF), Java, Spring Boot, QA, Angular, React, Java Script, AJAX, Web Scraping, Machine Learning, Data Analysis, Big Data, Scikit-Learn, Pandas, Numpy, Matplotlib, Seaborn, Automation, Database and OOP.
 I have a good patience at any environment & situation.
 I have done my work with a responsibility and my passion.
 I have a patience and it keep at any hard condition [Check out my LinkedIn Profile.](https://www.linkedin.com/in/abu-bakkar-siddik-17b860196/)

 <!--![]()-->